 From there, we head into the interior, close to the town of Monforte de Lemos, our base for the next three days.
 We’ll all stay in a comfortable and rustic rural casa, with plenty of spreading-out space and lovely views.

 Our next few days will include several visits to wineries, perhaps a visit to a local festival, a fabulous picnic with wine, a visit to a local monastery, and much more.
-We’ll eat our lunches on the road, but every evening we will return to the casa and have leisurely evenings with dinners of local specialties paired with wine.
+We’ll eat our lunches on the road, but every evening we will experience leisurely evenings with dinners of local specialties paired with wine.
 The days will be full of activities yet relaxed, the nights homey and rustic.

 For our final two days, we will transfer to the coast and the wine growing area of the Rias Biaxas, where the famed white wine Albarino is made.
 Our lodgings will be at the parador in Pontevedra, housed in a historic 16th century Renaissance palace.
 We will visit several wineries, walk around the winemaking town of Cambados, have a tour and tapas crawl of charming Pontevedra, and much more.